Asbestos Exposure in USS Enterprise (CV-6)

 Enterprise took its shakedown cruise to Rio De Janeiro, Brazil in May of 1938.
 Exercises in the Caribbean with sister ship Yorktown took place January 1939 under the command of Rear Admiral William F. Halsey and Captain Charles A. Pownall.
 Four months later, Enterprise was ordered to San Diego to join the Pacific fleet.

-The ship would remain in continuous service for the next 2 years, with only brief maintenance breaks.
+would remain in continuous service for the next 2 years, with only brief maintenance breaks.
 Enterprise was transferred to Pearl Harbor in May 1940, which is where her storied history would begin.

 When the Japanese attacked Pearl Harbor on December 7, 1941, Enterprise was already at sea.
 Once it got word of the attack, planes from Big E sank a Japanese submarine a few days later, the first enemy ship tit took down.